I love curry leaf trees.

-I love this tree.
-The sight of it and the smell it releases when you brush past it make me smile.
-It can be hard to find in a nursery and they are not cheap.
-I got mine from Bunnings as a small seedling and resisting the temptation to harvest it too early took a lot of will power.
+The sight and the aroma they release when you brush past them make me smile.
+They can be hard to find in a nursery and they are not cheap.
+I got mine from Bunnings as a small seedling.

-I am keeping it to less than two meters tall by harvesting the sprigs and the odd prune.
+I am keeping it to less than two meters tall through regular harvesting and pruning.
 The soil around it drains well and is about 6.5 to 7.0 pH.
 As you can see, I have removed the lower branches completely and planted other herbs around the base with no problems.
-I will try to propagate some of the berries (if I ever get any) so I can share some seedlings.
-I have read that this plant propagates from ripe fruit only though.
-I will let you know how I go.

 Edit: I have had my first flowers (4 years in):